omgmarc/OMGclick-Releases/README.md

 **Number of runs** allows you to set a limit to the number of runs to be executed by the program.
 At this time, this is a global setting that affects all running clients.
 Setting this to **10**, for example, will perform 10 battles on each client before stopping.

-**Restore Energy** will automatically purchase energy refills for you; otherwise, the program will wait for enough energy to be restored to continue.
+**Restore Energy** will automatically consume energy refills in your inventory and use gems to purchase energy refills.
 Do take into consideration how fast your runs are.
-With this setting enabled, you can easily burn through all your gems in one night.
+With this setting enabled, you can easily burn through all your gems.
 It's recommended that you either set the number of runs you wish to perform and/or to preload your energy beforehand.

 ## [Usage]